 Over time the role of censor has developed to participate actively in the workings of the RCP.
 It is a real opportunity to provide wise counsel and to help influence and shape RCP outputs.
-As an example, the censors developed the RCP Code of Conduct www.rcp.ac.uk/code-conduct.
-Their current focus is physician wellbeing, and diversity and inclusion.
+As an example, the censors developed the RCP Code of Conduct.
+Current areas of activity also include assisting with the constitutional review of the RCP, communications, and diversity and inclusion.